 Experiment with your Personalization campaign

 After you complete your campaign, you may want to test different variations of an experience for a specific audience.
-You can do this in Optimizely.
+See Experimentation in Personalization campaigns for more.